Fate-Grand-Automata/FGA/README.md

 1. Set the `Script Mode` option in Settings to `Support Image Maker`.
 2. Now, click on `Toggle Service` button, the `Play` button shows itself.
 3. Open F/GO.
-Go to support selection screen and ensure that the Servant/CE you want is visible (It is important that the complete Servant + CE region is visible).
+Go to support selection or friend list screen and ensure that the Servant/CE you want is visible (It is important that the complete Servant + CE region is visible).
 4. Click on Play.
+Support Image Namer dialog should pop up.
+5. Check the images you want to keep.
+Type a name for the image (NO NEED for file-format like `.png`).
+   For servant images, you can use a folder like: `Nero/asc1`.
+This will save an image named `asc1.png` in `Fate-Grand-Automata/support/servant/Nero` folder.
+By grouping in a folder, you can pick a single entry in settings to match with all ascensions and costumes.
-The script should exit almost immediately.
-Images are saved to `Fate-Grand-Automata/support` folder.
+6. Click on `Done`.
+The selected images are saved to the correct folders.
-5. Rename the files to whatever you want and then use with Auto Support Selection.
+5. Use the images with Auto Support Selection.

 ## Like the project?
 Want to support me?
 Just pray that I can roll [Skadi](https://gamepress.gg/grandorder/servant/scathachskadi)!